-The CCAP Core MUST establish at most one L2TP control connection for each interconnected LCCE pair.
-This control connection manages all L2TP data sessions between the pair of LCCEs in the CCAP Core and the RPD.
+The control connection manages all L2TP data sessions between the pair of LCCEs in the CCAP Core and the RPD.
 Since each device may be logically represented as multiple LCCEs, more than one L2TP connection can be created for a set comprising one CCAP Core and one RPD.